apache/spark/UPDATING.md

 ## Airflow Master

+### Variables removed from the task instance context

+The following variables were removed from the task instance context:
+- end_date
+- latest_date
+- tables

 ### Moved provide_gcp_credential_file decorator to GoogleCloudBaseHook

 To simplify the code, the decorator has been moved from the inner-class.